 Authorisation classes for biological pesticides

 Today, the system with authorisation classes also apply to biological pesticides that consists of micro-organisms.
-However, earlier the system did not apply to biological pesticides which means that older decisions for such products do not include an authorisation class.
+However, in older authorisations the category of user might be specified with words instead, since earlier the system of authorisation classes did not apply to biological pesticides.